-Five annual epidemic waves of human cases occurred during 2013 to 2017, with the largest wave occurring in 2016 to 2017.
-Three sporadic human cases were reported in 2018, and only one case was reported in the first half of 2019.
+Five annual epidemic waves of human cases occurred in China during 2013 to 2017, with the largest wave occurring in 2016 to 2017.
+No cases have been reported since 2019.

 The risk to public health is low; however, the pandemic potential of this virus is concerning.
 Case clusters of limited human-to-human transmission have been described, but there is no evidence of sustained transmission.